geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/design-components/data-model.md

 #### CropID management

-CropIDs have the format `crop-<chapterNum>-<cropNum>-<millis>`.
+CropIDs have the format `crop-<country>-<chapterNum>-<cropNum>-<millis>`.
 Please see the [ID Section](#ids) for details regarding our approach to ID management.

-CropIDs embed the chapterNum.
-In the event that a Chapter is divided into two or more smaller chapters, each of the new Chapters needs a copy of the Crop collection with the updated chapterNum.
+CropIDs embed the chapter country code and chapterNum.
+In the event that a Chapter is divided into two or more smaller chapters, each of the new Chapters needs a copy of the Crop collection where the IDs have been changed to embed the new chapterNum..
 This will require a pass through all of the Garden-level entities to update the value of their cropID fields to the new string value.

 CropNums start at 201 for each chapter.